 The device contains a Serial Interface Module, which includes both the four line SPI interface and the two line I2C interface types, to allow an easy method of communication with external peripheral hardware.
-Having relatively simple communication protocols, these serial interface types allow the microcontroller to interface to external SPI or I2C based hardware such as sensors, Flash memory, etc. As both interface types share the same pins and registers, the choice of whether the SPI or I2C type is used is made using the SIM operating mode control bits, named SIM2~SIM0, in the SIMC0 register.
-These pull-high resistors of the SIM pin-shared I/O pins are selected using pull-high control registers when the SIM function is enabled and the corresponding pins are used as SIM input pins.
+Having relatively simple communication protocols, these serial interface types allow the microcontroller to interface to external SPI or I2C based hardware such as sensors, Flash or EEPROM memory, etc. The SIM interface pins are pin-shared with other I/O pins therefore the SIM interface functional pins must first be selected using the corresponding pin-shared function selection bits.
+As both interface types share the same pins and registers, the choice of whether the SPI or I2C type is used is made using the SIM operating mode control bits, named SIM2~SIM0, in the SIMC0 register.
+These pull-high resistors of the SIM pin-shared I/O are selected using pull-high control registers when the SIM function is enabled and the corresponding pins are used as SIM input pins.